 Cawsand Bay 25 Feb 1812 was struck by lightning.
 Several men were stunned and one had a narrow escape : having taken shelter close to the main-mast, the lightning knocked him down, partially burnt his jacket and shirt off his back and side, leaving an impression on his skin resembling a branch of sea-weed.

-9 Mar 1812 the Tonnant, Northumberland, Colossus, and Bulwark blockading Lorient, discovered the French squadron had escaped ; sailed in search.
+9 Mar 1812 the Tonnant, Northumberland, Colossus, and Bulwark blockading Lorient, discovered the French squadron had escaped ; departed in search.
 French sighted by the Diana on the 9th and on the 10th, when she was joined by the Pompée and by Tremendous and Poictiers, but lost sight of the French in fog on the 11th.

 24 Mar 1812 captured the French privateer Emelie.

-Plymouth Dock 10 Jun 1812 Arrived from off Brest.
+Plymouth Dock 10 Jun 1812 arrived from off Brest.

-Plymouth 15 Jun 1812 Arrived from off Basque Roads.
+Plymouth 15 Jun 1812 arrived from off Basque Roads.

-Portsmouth 28 Mar 1814 Arrived from the River.
+Portsmouth 28 Mar 1814 arrived from the River.